Chopsticks (hand game)

-Chopsticks (sometimes called Calculator) is a hand game for two or more players, in which players extend a number of fingers from each hand and transfer those scores by taking turns to tap one hand against another.
+Chopsticks (sometimes called Splits, Calculator, or just Sticks) is a hand game for two or more players, in which players extend a number of fingers from each hand and transfer those scores by taking turns tapping one hand against another.
 Chopsticks is an example of a combinatorial game, and is solved in the sense that with perfect play, an optimal strategy from any point is known.

-Rules

-This official set of rules is called rollover where five fingers are subtracted should a hand's sum exceeds 5 as described below.